fables-tales/nemesis/spec.md

 ####Response code

-200 if the user is the user specified by `username` or the user is a team leader in the same college as the user specified by `username`, otherwise 403.
+The same as the response code for `GET /user/:username`.

 ####Response body